CSBiology/FSharpGephiStreamer/paper/paper.md

 ![WorkflowOverview](workflowOverview.png)

-**Figure 1**: Schematic overview of how F# and Gephi contribute to the network science workflow.
+**Figure 1**: Figure 1: Schematic overview of an interactive network analysis and visualization workflow using F# and Gephi.
+FSharpGephiStreamer interfaces with Gephi and allows the direct streaming of node and edge data into the Gephi network model.
-FSharpGephiStreamer acts as an merging interface at their overlap, mapping node/edge data to a gephi model.

 # References